xying21/ckb_sdk/docs/introduction/overview_java.md

 ### Install JDK

-Before developing CKB applications by using ckb-sdk-java, you must have JDK installed.
-You can download the latest Java SE Development Kit software from http://www.oracle.com/technetwork/java/javase/downloads/.
-If you have JDK installed, proceed to the next step directly.
+Before developing CKB applications by using ckb-sdk-java, JDK must be installed.
+The latest Java SE Development Kit software can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/.
+If JDK is already installed, proceed to the next step directly.

 1. Download the JDK installer file on the download page, for example, [JDK 8 downloads](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).